ROADII-Lab/R25-IncidentDetection/README.md

 # Additional Notes
-*Optional - Any additional information that would be useful to someone wanting to use this code.
-If there are datasets and associated Data Management Plans that interact with this source code, please provide them here*

 The [Demos](https://github.com/ITSJPO-TRIMS/R25-IncidentDetection/tree/main/Demos) folder contains pre-built demonstrations of the results of the analysis, data explorations, visualizations, and performance metrics for the solutions developed for this use case.
 This will be updated once more work is created with partner organizations.